Turb0fish/sharkpix/README.md

 # 🖼️ Supported formats

-PNG and JPEG use libpng and libjpeg-turbo libraries
+PNG and JPEG use libspng and libjpeg-turbo libraries

 Format | Status
 ------------- | :------------: